nus-cs2030s/2425-s2/docs/exercises/ex5-task.md

 - Use the two `Transformers`, `Maybe::of`, `Maybe::flatMap`, and `Maybe::orElse` to achieve the same functionality as the given `getGrade` in a _single return statement_.
 In other words, your `getGrade` should consist of three Java statements: two to create two Transformers, and one `return` statement.
 The skeleton has been given.
 - Your code should not have any more conditional statements or references to `null`.

 Compile your edited `Ex5` class.
 The following should compile without errors or warnings.
-Make sure your code follows the CS2030S Java style.

 ```
 $ javac -Xlint:rawtypes Ex5.java
 $ java Ex5
-$ java -jar ~cs2030s/bin/checkstyle.jar -c ex5_style.xml Ex5.java
 ```

-(if the file `ex5_style.xml` is missing, you can copy the one you used from Exercise 4 over)

 ## Files